Julie Andrews

-Early life and training
+Early life

 Julia Elizabeth Wells was born on 1 October 1935 in Walton-on-Thames, Surrey, England.
 Her mother, Barbara Ward Wells (née Morris; 25 July 1910–1984) was born in Chertsey and married Edward Charles "Ted" Wells (1908–1990), a teacher of metalwork and woodwork, in 1932.
 Andrews was conceived as a result of an affair her mother had with a family friend.
-Andrews learned of her true parentage from her mother in 1950, although it was not publicly disclosed until her 2008 autobiography.
+Andrews learned of her true parentage from her mother when she was around 15, although it was not publicly disclosed until her 2008 autobiography.

 With the outbreak of World War II, her parents went their separate ways and were soon divorced.
 Each remarried: Barbara to Ted Andrews, in 1943, and Ted Wells in 1944 to Winifred Maud (Hyde) Birkhead, a war widow and former hairstylist at a war work factory that employed them both in Hinchley Wood, Surrey.
 Wells assisted with evacuating children to Surrey during the Blitz, while Andrews's mother joined her husband in entertaining the troops through the Entertainments National Service Association.
 Andrews lived briefly with Wells and her brother, John, in Surrey.

 In 1940, Wells sent her to live with her mother and stepfather, who Wells thought would be better able to provide for his talented daughter's artistic training.
 While Andrews had been used to calling her stepfather "Uncle Ted", her mother suggested it would be more appropriate to refer to her stepfather as "Pop", while her father remained "Dad" or "Daddy" to her, a change which she disliked.
 The Andrews family was "very poor" and "lived in a bad slum area of London" at the time, stating that the war "was a very black period in my life."
 According to Andrews, her stepfather was violent and an alcoholic.
 He twice tried to get into bed with his stepdaughter while drunk, resulting in Andrews fitting a lock on her door.